Skip to main content

 Note

 The Extract with JSONPath rule box supports Twig input.
 To reference values from other attributes, you can use a Twig template in your JSONPath.
-See Enhance your product data with Twig for more information on using Twig with rule boxes in Productsup.
+See Twig-based rule box capabilities to enhance your product data for more information on using Twig with rule boxes in Productsup.

 1. Take the steps from Add a rule box to add the Extract with JSONPath rule box.